activeviam/autopivot/README.md

 * `src/main/resources/autopivot.properties` options of the AutoPivot application

 ## Licensing
 The code of the AutoPivot application is open source, licensed under the Apache License 2.0.
-But running the application requires a license for the ActivePivot software.
+The AutoPivot application depends on the ActivePivot (commercial) software, the ActivePivot jar files distributed by ActiveViam must be available in the maven repository for the application to build.
+Running the AutoPivot application requires a license for the ActivePivot software.
 To use the ActiveUI frontend, the ActivePivot license must have the ActiveUI option enabled.